MQSchleich/landing-front/README.md

 This is the front end for the landing page with postgreSQL and Flask backend.

+## Breaking our own rules

+We have not yet figured out how to keep infrastructure credentials for the react app secret, that is why the real CI/CD production pipeline is hidden from you.
+We know it hurts us, too.
+We are working on syncing the repos and also omitting the secret one in the long run.

+## Configure the CI/CD

+In your own repo, you have to add `src/env.jsx` file.
 ## Prepare
 On Ubuntu run
 ```